Classics at St. Olaf College

 Classics is the study of the ancient Greeks and Romans—especially their languages (Greek and Latin), literature, and culture.
 It includes consideration of the Greeks’ and Romans’ own multi-racial and multi-ethnic world and their interactions with the diversity of cultures in Europe, Africa, the Near East, and Asia, from 3000 BCE through medieval times.

 NOTE: St. Olaf’s 70-year-old program in Latin Education with Teaching Licensure has now been discontinued.
-Students interested in becoming K-12 Latin (and Greek) teachers are encouraged to take Education courses and to consider enrolling in a Master of Arts in Teaching (M.A.T.) program after they graduate from St. Olaf.
+Students interested in becoming K-12 Latin (and Greek) teachers are encouraged to take Education courses and to consider enrolling in a Master of Arts in Teaching (M.A.T.) or a Master of Education (M.Ed.) program after they graduate from St. Olaf.
 The Society of Classical Studies (SCS) website includes a list of Classics graduate programs in North America.

-- Courses in Greek and Latin: Beginning, intermediate, and advanced courses in both Greek and Latin are taught every semester.
+Courses in Greek and Latin: Beginning, intermediate, and advanced courses in both Greek and Latin are taught every semester.
 (Modern Greek is not offered.)
-Completion of the third semester (231) of either Greek or Latin satisfies St. Olaf’s language requirement.
+Completion of the third semester (231) of either Greek or Latin satisfies St. Olaf’s World Languages and Cultures (WLC) requirement.
 Students who plan to attend seminary or do graduate work in theology are encouraged to take Greek for at least four semesters.
 Greek 111 and Latin 111 are introductory courses.
 New students who have previously studied ancient Greek or Latin should take the relevant placement survey linked to the New Student Orientation (NSO) checklist (ancient Greek survey, Latin survey).
-You may also write to the department chair if you have questions.
-For the department’s policy on Advanced Placement (AP) and International Baccalaureate (IB) Exams, click here.

-- Opportunity for off-campus study: A Classics study abroad course is offered every January; Classical Studies in Greece alternates with Classical Studies in Italy.
+Opportunity for off-campus study: A Classics study abroad course is offered every year during January term; Classical Studies in Greece alternates with Classical Studies in Italy.
 Students with financial need are encouraged to apply for the Groomis Scholarship in Classics.
-For more about study abroad, click here.

-- Opportunity to belong to an honor society: St. Olaf is home to a chapter of Eta Sigma Phi, the collegiate honorary society for Classical Studies, and has twice hosted the national convention.
-The chapter’s activities include a weekly Classics Conversation Table.
+Opportunity to belong to an honor society: St. Olaf is home to a chapter of Eta Sigma Phi, the collegiate honorary society for Classical Studies, and has hosted the national convention four times.
+Chapter activities include a weekly Classics Conversation Table.
 In the annual Maureen Dallas Watkins Contests, St. Olaf has one of the best records of any college in the country.

 Because a Classics major is demanding and requires determination, it is highly respected by graduate schools and employers.
 It is great preparation for a career in virtually any field: education, journalism, law, diplomacy, medicine, theology, archaeology, museum studies, library science, business, military service, Peace Corps, missionary work—you name it!
 St. Olaf students often combine a Classics major with a second major in another area of the humanities or in one of the sciences or fine arts.